 Rice cookers with intelligent cooking capabilities are worth it if you have cash, but a basic rice cooker is good enough for most home cooks.

-A top-of-the-line rice cooker with induction heating or neuro-fuzzy logic, plus all the texture settings and other features you could hope for, should cost about $200 to $400.
+A top-of-the-line rice cooker with induction heating or neuro-fuzzy logic, plus all the texture settings and other features you could hope for, should cost anywhere from $120 to $400.
+Many of the rice cookers in this price range offer a large capacity; some are suitable for commercial kitchens.

-A. Life's unpredictable, and sometimes you might plan your dinner timing perfectly but still end up with your rice cooked 30 minutes before your main entree is ready.
-Or something might come up to push back dinner time.
-But don't worry, your meal needn't be ruined – most rice cookers have a "keep warm" function that keeps your cooked rice warm without burning or overcooking it.
+A. Life is unpredictable, and sometimes, you might plan your dinner timing perfectly but still end up with your rice cooked 30 minutes before your main entree is ready.
+Or, something else might come up that pushes back your dinner time.
+The question becomes, with such delays, how do you keep your rice warm and fresh?
+Don't worry; your meal needn't be ruined.
+Most rice cookers have a "keep warm" function that keeps your cooked rice warm without burning or overcooking it.

-A. While it isn’t our main decision factor, a glass lid can be useful for keeping an eye on how your rice is cooking.
-If you’re stuck between two models you like equally, we recommend the one with a glass lid.
+A. While the lid material probably shouldn’t be a primary deciding factor, we note that a glass lid can be useful for keeping an eye on how your rice is cooking.
+If you’re stuck between two models you like equally, one with a metal lid and one with a glass lid, we suggest that you strongly consider the one with the glass lid.